MMK21Hub/C/README.md

 A single square could have multiple names (by attaching a second name to a capture instruction).

-You can't do anything with named memory locations, but they exist.
-Notably, you still have to refer to the square using its coordinates.
-However, using them might make your code more readable, if you'd like to entertain such an idea as "maintainability".
+You can't do anything with named memory locations (you still have to refer to the square using its coordinates).
+They can serve one of the following two purposes:

+- One of the principles of idiomatic C is source code that looks like a chess game.
+To help achieve this, numerical variable names may be attached to place/capture operations, to look like turn numbers in a chess game.
+Examples: `1.Nf3`, `4.Ba4`, `12.cxb5`
+- If you would like to peruse the non-idiomatic ideal of "maintainability", attaching human-readable variable names to your place operations might make your code more readable.
+Examples: `zero.Ah1`, `total.Ba1`, `Player's score.Ia4`

+If you try to define a variable with a name that is already in use, it will work.
+The old variable will be gone and the new one will begin to exist.

 Example: `score.Ah8` would place the piece the value A<sub>32</sub> (i.e. zero) on the square `h8` (top-right corner) and give it the name `score`.